 The curriculum is not just a list of subjects taught in school.
 The curriculum describes everything that goes on in the school and helps children to learn about the world around them.
 Any curriculum must cover all the activities in a school designed to promote the spiritual, moral, cultural, mental and physical development of pupils and prepare them for the opportunities, responsibilities and experiences of life and society.

-We should always bear in mind that whatever we do, we do the
+6. We should always bear in mind that whatever we do, we do the “Best for the Children”

 In this way we seek to work with parents to fulfil each child’s intellectual, spiritual, moral, cultural and social development.
 The Home/School Agreement found at the front of the brochure aims to further develop the partnership between home and school, enabling parents to help more effectively knowing what the school is trying to achieve.